ezahpizza/ezahpizza/README.md

 # 💫 About Me:
 👋 Hey there!
 I'm prateek, a CS undergrad diving into the world of AI, machine learning, and computer vision.
 Currently, I'm working on getting my development skills up and experimenting with object detection models.
-I also tinker with decision trees (hello, FuzzyExtropy!) and build ANN models for the heck of it.
+I also tinker with D data structures  and build ANN models for the heck of it.
 I enjoy coding in Python, Java, and a bunch of other languages while exploring new ways to make ML models smarter and more efficient.<br><br>Beyond coding, I'm also a graphic designer and artist—I create and share my work on Behance! 🎨 Always up for learning something new—let's build and design cool stuff! 🚀

 ## 🌐 Socials: